ARM-software/arm-trusted-firmware/docs/user-guide.md

 *   `DEBUG`: Chooses between a debug and release build.
 It can take either 0 (release) or 1 (debug) as values.
 0 is the default

+*   `NS_TIMER_SWITCH`: Enable save and restore for non-secure timer register contents upon world switch.
+It can take either 0 (don't save and restore) or 1 (do save and restore).
+0 is the default.
+An SPD could set this to 1 if it wants the timer registers to be saved and restored

 *   `PLAT`: Choose a platform to build ARM Trusted Firmware for.
 The chosen platform name must be the name of one of the directories under the `plat/` directory other than `common`